hanabi/hanabi.github.io/docs/extras/charms.md

   - Red 1 is played on the stacks.
   - It is the *Early Game* and the *Low Score Phase*.
   - Alice clues red to Cathy, touching a new red 2 on slot 2.
-  - Cathy hand is, from newest to oldest: `blue 5, red 2, blue 3, blue 2`
+  - Cathy's hand is, from newest to oldest: `blue 5, red 2, blue 3, blue 2`
   - Bob sees that Alice could have cleanly *5 Pulled* Cathy's red 2.
 (It is globally known that Alice had another *Play Clue* to give, so a number 5 clue would not have been interpreted as a *5 Stall*.)
   - Bob knows that this signals a blind-play:
     - A *First Finesse Position* blind-play would look like a *Bluff* on a red 3, which would be a *Lie*.